 California’s minimum auto liability requirements under California Vehicle Code § 16056 are $30,000 per person / $60,000 per accident for bodily injury and $15,000 for property damage — amounts tracked and enforced by the California DMV.
 These minimums are often woefully inadequate for serious injuries, which is why the TNC policy limits matter so much in rideshare cases.
 Data from the National Highway Traffic Safety Administration confirms that rideshare-involved crashes often produce injuries that exceed standard personal auto policy limits.

 Uber’s TNC insurance structure is virtually identical to Lyft’s under AB 2293, though the claim-handling procedures and third-party administrators differ.
-For more on how both platforms’ coverage works, visit
+For more on how both platforms’ coverage works, visitour Uber and Lyft accident practice page.

 App data, trip logs, and timestamps are the evidence that proves which period applies to your crash.
 If the driver disputes app status or Uber’s insurer questions the period, this data becomes the foundation of your claim.